Back to Blog

 6.1 Potential Extensions

-Stochastic Volatility (Heston Model): Replace fixed volatility with mean-reverting process: dVt=κ(θVt)dt+ξVtdWtVdV_t = \kappa(\theta - V_t)dt + \xi\sqrt{V_t}dW_t^V
+Stochastic Volatility (Heston Model): Replace fixed volatility with a mean-reverting process: dVt=κ(θVt)dt+ξVtdWtVdV_t = \kappa(\theta - V_t)dt + \xi\sqrt{V_t}dW_t^V

 Copula-Based Dependence: Replace conditional specification with flexible copula structures for (RM,VS)(R_M, V_S).